JulianNicholls/Modern-React-and-Redux/README.md

 * I always use the terms 'log in' and 'log out', to make a contrast with 'sign up'.
   There is no signup here, but I have continued to do this.

-* My `fetchStream` and `fetchStteams` are called `getStreams` and `loadStreams` respectively.
+* My `fetchStream` and `fetchStreams` are called `getStream` and `loadStreams` respectively.
 Much less confusing, n'est ce pas? :-)

+* I have split my Translate app into two from sections 23 & 24.

 ## Section 23 - Context

-Stephen doesn't seem to have the slightest clue how to use context properly, it's no wonder he thinks it's confusing.
+Judging from this section, Stephen doesn't seem to have the slightest clue how to use context properly, it's no wonder he thinks it's confusing.

 Context should be storing the value(s) themselves and the provider should be under the control of the Context, not another component.

-See my X app from section 24 for more.
+Much more like Redux, but perhaps with separate contexts rather than a monolithic multi-section store.

 ## Pens